Long Island Rail Road, America’s largest commuter railroad, is on strike

 “Commuters are dealing with unnecessary dysfunction and thousands of union LIRR workers are forced to go without a paycheck because of the decisions made by a small group of union leaders,” Hochul said, urging the unions and MTA to “return to the table and bargain non-stop until a deal is reached.”

-Janno Lieber, the head of the MTA, said his agency could not agree to the unions’ wage demands.
+Lieber, of the MTA, said his agency could not agree to the unions’ wage demands.

 “We cannot responsibly make a deal that implodes MTA’s budget,” said Lieber.
 “We refuse to make a deal that puts it on riders and taxpayers to fund outsized wage increases — far beyond what anyone else at the MTA is getting — and for folks who are already the highest-paid railroad workers in the country.”